 In conclusion, good posture and ergonomics are essential for maintaining good health, productivity, and injury prevention for desk workers and heavy technology users.
 Poor posture and a lack of ergonomics often pave the way to physical pain, injury, and discomfort and can negatively impact mental and emotional health.
 By understanding the importance of how good posture and ergonomics work together and taking steps to improve them, you are ensuring a healthier, more productive, and resilient you.

-Take action today by downloading our Posture and Ergonomics Checklist.
 It's a quick and easy guide designed to help you understand the basics of good posture and ergonomics and give you insights into where to make changes to help your situation as needed.
 After going through the checklist, you’ll be glad you did!

 You can make positive changes to improve your overall health and wellness and minimize the adverse effects of technology use through a posture therapy program like Activ8 Posture.
 And if you have questions about any of the items, please let us know!